Brett Levis: Valour FC

 On January 30, 2020, Levis signed with Canadian Premier League side Valour FC.
 He made his debut on August 16 in a 2–0 loss to Cavalry FC..
 In January 2022 Valour announced they had declined Levis' contract option.
 However, Valour re-signed Levis on February 25, 2022.
 In November 2022, he departed Valour.

 FC Tulsa

 Levis signed with USL Championship club FC Tulsa on November 15, 2022.

 Detroit City

 On June 6, 2023, Levis was traded along with teammate Darío Suárez to USL Championship side Detroit City.
 Levis left Detroit following their 2024 season.

 Atlético Ottawa

 On February 20, 2025, Levis signed a two-year contract with Canadian Premier League side Atlético Ottawa.
+He was part of the squad which won Ottawa's first CPL title in November 2025.

+In January 2026, it was announced that Levis had retired from playing professionally.

+In April 2026, Levis was part of the Saskatoon Unity FC squad which competed at the 2026 Men’s Futsal Canadian Championship, losing 6–2 in the semifinal against Atlético Gatineau.

 International career

 Levis was named to Canada's 40-man provisional roster for the 2019 CONCACAF Gold Cup.